-Generator size should be not less than 7kva.
-A 7kVa generator may not provide enough power to enable full output and duty of this welder.
-However, it should provide sufficient power to enable the majority of applications for which this machine was designed.
+Weldforce 250MST: Generator size should be not less than 13kva.
+A 13kVa generator will not provide enough power to enable full output and duty cycle of this welder.
+However, it should provide sufficient power to enable MIG welding up to approximately 200A.

-To enable full output and duty cycle of this welder a minimum recommended generator size is minimum 10kVa.
+To enable full output and duty cycle of this welder, minimum recommended generator size is 15kVa or larger.